 Inclusion examples can be any number of actions an organization takes to make this happen.
 It can mean ensuring wheelchair accessibility to all meeting rooms or providing technology to help the hearing impaired.
 Part of an inclusion initiative includes giving employees a chance to provide input regularly without being shut out of conversations during meetings or in social groups.
 It can occur in the form of making sure mentoring opportunities for advancement and leadership skill development are available to those who have traditionally lacked access to such opportunities or recognizing skill sets that come from different types of backgrounds such as veterans or older workers.
 Some organizations may encourage employee resource groups that are open to all staff members to highlight a group's culture and challenges so their peers gain new insights and appreciation for their colleagues' skill sets and perspectives.

 Diversity refers to the different number of traits and characteristics that make people unique, while inclusion refers to the behaviors and social norms that ensure people feel welcome.
-Commonly referenced as D&I, diversity and inclusion in the workplace has positively impacted employees' creativity, performance, and productivity.
-It can extend a company's appeal to a wider market, which can be a valuable tool in a culturally diverse country like the United States.
+Diversity and inclusion in the workplace can positively impact employees' creativity, performance, and productivity, and can also extend a company's appeal to a wider market, which can be a valuable tool in a culturally diverse country like the United States.

 What is the difference between diversity and inclusion?
 The terms are not interchangeable.
 Diversity in the workplace may focus on unique groups of individuals such as veterans, women, or a cultural minority group such as Hispanic, Latino, Black, or members of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
 Inclusion refers to specific actions an organization takes to empower diverse individuals to ensure they feel comfortable, valued, and heard.
 Ultimately, through an inclusion mindset, a business strives to help every member of its diverse workforce feel as if he or she identifies and belongs with their teams.

-Why is diversity and inclusion in the workplace important?
+Why is diversity, equity, and inclusion in the workplace important?